TangatBaktybergen/moodle-mod_zipdownload/README.md

 ## Installation

 1. A. Copy the `zipdownload` folder into your Moodle `mod` directory: **/path/to/moodle/mod/**
+2. **Alternatively**, install via Moodle web interface:

-   B. Log in as admin and go to **Site Administration > Plugins > Install Plugins > Drop ZIP Plugin Folder in the Upload Form**
+   Log in as admin and go to **Site Administration > Plugins > Install Plugins > Drop ZIP Plugin Folder in the Upload Form**
-2. Log in as admin and go to **Site Administration > Notifications** to complete the installation.
+3. Log in as admin and go to **Site Administration > Notifications** to complete the installation.

 ---